 Map type Description Use Required maps Sales map Displays properties that have sold recently and can indicate the type of sale (improved, vacant, excluded and tracking) by using different colours.
 Displays the spread of sales and identifies areas with lack of sales.
 Value-shift map Using the percentage change in SV, CIV or NAV, thematic maps can be created showing different ranges of change.
 Useful for identifying trends and anomalies.
 Level of value map Displays the ranges of the SV per hectare (or square metre) rate, or block value where applicable.
 Useful for checking level of consistency of adjacent properties and around municipal borders.
-Recommended additiona l maps Value shift ratio map atio map Maps the ratio of CIV change to SV change.
-Highlights properties when greater than SV increase; conjunction with sales ma chasing.
+Recommended additional ma Recommended additional maps Value shift ratio map Maps the ratio of CIV change to SV change.
+Highlights properties where CIV increase is greater than SV increase; used in conjunction with sales map to identify sale chasing.
 Sales ratio map Maps the ratio of CIV to sale price.
 Highlights under-valuation and over- valuation of sale properties.
 Added value of improvements map Uses (CIV - SV) to display the value of improvements on each property within ranges.
 Check consistency of added value between similar property types.
 Rent rate map Represents rent per square metre of lettable area for commercial / industrial properties.
 Useful for checking level of consistency of adjacent properties.